Hedy Lamarr: Later years

 Lamarr became a naturalized citizen of the United States at age 38 on April 10, 1953.
-Her alleged autobiography, Ecstasy and Me, was published in 1966.
+Her autobiography, Ecstasy and Me, was published in 1966.
 She said on TV that it was not written by her, and much of it was fictional.
 Lamarr later sued the publisher, saying that many details were fabricated by its ghost writer, Leo Guild.
 Lamarr, in turn, was sued by Gene Ringgold, who asserted that the book plagiarized material from an article he had written in 1965 for Screen Facts magazine.

-In the late 1950s Lamarr designed and, with then-husband W. Howard Lee, developed the Villa LaMarr ski resort in Aspen, Colorado.
+In the late 1950s, along with former husband W. Howard Lee, Lamarr designed and developed the Villa LaMarr ski resort in Aspen, Colorado.

 In 1966, Lamarr was arrested in Los Angeles for shoplifting.
 The charges were eventually dropped.
-In 1991, she was arrested on the same charge in Florida, this time for stealing $21.48 worth of laxatives and eye drops.
+In 1991, she was arrested on the same charge in Orlando, Florida, this time for stealing $21.48 worth of laxatives and eye drops.
 She pleaded no contest to avoid a court appearance, and the charges were dropped in return for her promise to refrain from breaking any laws for a year.